feliperohdee/use-good-hooks/README.md

 2. `useDistinct` avoids reference equality problems with optional deep comparison
 3. `useStorageState` batches storage updates to reduce expensive serialization/deserialization
 4. `useUrlState` efficiently handles URL synchronization with debouncing
+5. `useGlobalState` and `createGlobalState` provide a way to share state across components with automatic synchronization
+6. `useTemporaryState` allows for temporary state that resets after a timeout

 ## 🛠️ Development